• Call to Schedule an Appointment – 1 (888) 551-1190

 • Blog

-If you know anyone who may need Social Security disability benefits, please give them my number, forward this email to them, or click the links below that will share on Facebook, Twitter or LinkedIn.
+forward this email to them, or click the links below that will share on Facebook, Twitter or YouTube.

 I will listen to them and help them understand Social Security Disability and if they may qualify.
-Remember, I never charge for consultations.
-And there is never a fee unless we win.
+Remember, I never charge for consultations, and there is never a fee unless we win.

-Please remember.
 I work for you.
 I am your advocate!
 If you have concerns, please contact me.

 We are “A Voice for the Disabled”

-Take Care and God Bless,
+Take Care and God Bless

 Randy Adams, ADR